Scifabric/pybossa/README.rst

 **NOTE**: The latest version uses M2CRYPTO and the pypi version has a bug that does not allow you to sign properly RSA keys, however it will install it perfectly well.
-For this reason, you will need to patch it yourself if you want to use it, please, see [this link for further information](http://stackoverflow.com/a/11072709)
+For this reason, you will need to install it using this other
+version: pip install -e git+https://github.com/Hypernode/M2Crypto#egg=M2Crypto

 Running Tests
 =============